 - 12 months experience at that level (or in the case of employees employed for 19 hours or less per week, 24 months) and in-service training as required; and

-- Has demonstrated ability to acquire the skills necessary for advancement to the next pay point.
+- Has demonstrated the ability to acquire the skills necessary for advancement to the next pay point.

 Minimum Wages for Full-Time and Casual Employees

 Now that you can verify which level you are according to the classification structure, you can determine your minimum wage.
 With the Children Services Award, it only shows what the minimum wages are.
 So, all this tells you is your employer can’t pay you below the minimum wage that it states.

 Your wages are determined by a number of different factors.
 Such as your qualification, age, experience, the state your living in, the area of the centre, your employer, your position etc. All these factors are taken into consideration when determining your pay.